TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 When using the `Maybe` types, one eventually runs into a problem that looks something like this:
 - Break up the problem into a bunch of tiny steps, so make a lot of simple function and the final solution is to be achieved by combining all of them.
-- Turns out that one the functions, maybe something in the very beginning returns a `Maybe Int` instead of an `Int`.
+- Turns out that one the functions, maybe something in the very beginning returns a `Maybe Integer` instead of an `Integer`.
-- This means that the next function along the chain, would have had to have its input type as `Maybe Int` to account for the potentially case of `Nothing`.
+- This means that the next function along the chain, would have had to have its input type as `Maybe Integer` to account for the potentially case of `Nothing`.
 - This also forces the output type to be a `Maybe` type, this makes sense, if the process fails in the beginning, one might not want to continue.
 - The `Maybe` now propogates in this manner through a large section of your code, this means that a huge chunk of code needs to be rewritten to looks something like:
   ```